-In February 2017, the SEC Division of Investment Management ("IM") issued a Guidance Update ("IM Guidance") addressing robo-advisers and their compliance with the Advisers Act.
-26 IM noted that robo-advisers are subject to the substantive and fiduciary obligations of the Advisers Act and because robo-advisers rely on algorithms and provide advisory services over the internet with limited, if any, direct human interaction to their clients, their unique business models may trigger certain issues when seeking to comply with the Advisers Act."
+This 2018 examination focus followed a February 2017 Guidance Update from the SEC Division of Investment Management ("IM" and such guidance, the "IM Guidance") addressing robo-advisers and their compliance with the Advisers Act.
+IM noted that robo-advisers are subject to the substantive and fiduciary obligations of the Advisers Act and because robo-advisers rely on algorithms and provide advisory services over the internet with limited, if any, direct human interaction to their clients, their unique business models may trigger certain issues when seeking to comply with the Advisers Act.